SomerEsat/ethereum-staking-guides/README.md

 ufw allow from <yourlocalipaddress> to any port 3000 proto tcp
 ```

-Allow Prysm - Allows P2P with peers for communication with the beacon node:
+Allow Prysm - Allows P2P connections with peers for actions on the beacon node:

 > 13000/TCP and 12000/UDP are [recommended](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/#incoming-p2p-connection-prerequisites) by Prysmatic Labs.